documentnode/documentnode.io/release-notes/relnotes-1.1.122.md

 * Improved the site builder toolbar to show the 'Page Template' button directly for directory and content pages without the need to enable Designing mode
 * Fixed an issue of the directory page so that it can list all descendant documents of the folder
-* Optimised the side-by-side preview performance to make sure it never impacts keyboard typing
+* Optimized the side-by-side preview performance to make sure it never impacts keyboard typing